esrakonya/backend-service-java/README.md

 # Distributed Marketplace (Backend)

-This is a microservices-based project built with **Java 17** and **Spring Boot 3.2**.
+This is a microservices-based project built with **Java** and **Spring Boot**.
 I started this project as a monolith and gradually refactored it into a distributed architecture to learn how to solve common challenges in modern software development, such as service communication, data consistency, and cloud-native deployment.

 ## System Architecture